 When the flow rate of a showerhead is less than the minimum flow rate of the corresponding shower valve, the potential for scalding increases for the following reasons: [Read more…]

 When designing mechanical systems, engineers and designers often need help specifying the type and thickness of insulation for ducts and piping.
-Good resources are always valuable and welcome when time constraints leave little time for items like insulation and other accessories.
+Good resources are always valuable and welcome when time constraints leave little time for insulation specifications.

 For suggestions on future blog posts, make a suggestion.

-The recent outbreak of legionnaires’ disease in New York City has brought renewed attention to the inherent risks from legionella bacteria in HVAC and plumbing systems.
+The recent outbreak of Legionnaires’ disease in New York City has brought renewed attention to the inherent risks posed by Legionella bacteria in HVAC and plumbing systems.
 There are several things that plumbing engineers and designers can do to minimize the risk of legionella colonizing and growing in plumbing systems.

 [Read more…]Selection and Installation of Thermal Expansion Tanks